-To reconnect to the web-based manager, connect to the internal interface and browse to https:// followed by the transparent mode management IP address.
-The default DFL transparent mode Management IP address is 192.168.1.99.
+To reconnect to the web-based manager, change the IP address of your management computer to 10.10.10.2.
+Connect to the DFL DMZ interface and browse to https:// followed by the transparent mode management IP address.
+The default DFL transparent mode Management IP address is 10.10.10.1.